Bango1999/SLSC/README.md

 - be hosting a DCS mission using [SLmod_S3](https://github.com/Bango1999/S3)

-Edit global config variables in config.js
+Edit global config variables in config.js<br />
-Then run the app
+Then run the app:
 - type 'node cron.js' in terminal from repo directory
 - ctrl + c to terminate the node application running in the terminal window.